blagojce95/ml_project2/README.md

 ## Training models

+In this project, we have implemented 4 models:

+- CNN
+- LSTM
+- CNN-LSTM
+- LSTM-CNN

 If you want to train some of the model with your own parameters, you can use the train_\*.py files.
 For example, for training CNN, you can use the following command.

 ```